astuder/supercon8-sao-adapters/README.md

 **SAO Bridge** adds an SAO slot in the center of the badge, and also rotates the left and right SAO slots into upright orientation.
-The center slot is connected the power and I2C of the bus on the left side of the badge (slot 2).
+The center slot is connected to power and I2C of the bus on the left side of the badge (slot 2).

 ![SAO Bridge adapter](img/s8-sao-bridge.jpg)